C1araYu/SoccerNet-Tracking-Challenge/README.md

 ### GSR Implementation

 ## Dependencies, Setup
-### ByteTrack Setup
+### ByteTrack ImplementationSetup
+This implementation utilizes the (sn-tracking)[https://github.com/SoccerNet/sn-tracking.git] module, the (ByteTrack)[https://github.com/ifzhang/ByteTrack.git] module, and the (YOLOX)[https://github.com/Megvii-BaseDetection/YOLOX.git] modules.
+However, due to some import and setup errors, these modules are cloned and modified locally for the moment to fix these issues.
+Thus, there is no need to install them individually, but their requirements are still needed.

-#### ByteTrack Implementation: These instructions are in ByteTrack_HOME's README, but skip the installation of ByteTrack itself.
+#### ByteTrack: These instructions are in ByteTrack_HOME's README, but skip the installation of ByteTrack itself.
 1. Requirements.txt
 ```
 cd ByteTrack_HOME